Well…. it’s December 21st in the northern hemisphere. Making today the Winter Solstice.

 If this kind of history applies to you, I am sorry that you had to experience such horrible atrocities in your lifetime.
-I can promise you it was not right nor good nor ok that you were required to participate in such darkness.
+I can promise you it was not right nor good nor okay that you were required to participate in such darkness.

 I wish the world was not so dark.

 I wish that evil didn’t have such a hold on so many people.